The Effigies: History

-The Effigies re-formed in 2004, and in 2007 released their first recording in nearly 20 years, a full LP titled Reside, which was a return to their earlier form.
-The album was produced by Andy Gerber (Local H, Smoking Popes, The Tossers) who had played with Zamost and Economou in the late 80s/early 90s band Laughing Man.
-The lineup consisted of original members John Kezdy, Paul Zamost, Steve Economou, plus new guitarist Robert McNaughton, who had played with Zamost in the bands The Indicators, The Lemmings, The Greys, 80 Proof Preacher and People Like Us.
+The Effigies re-formed in 2004 and in 2007 released their first recording in nearly 20 years, a full LP titled Reside, which was a return to their earlier form.
+The album was produced by Andy Gerber, who once played with Zamost and Economou in the band Laughing Man.
+The most recent lineup consisted of original members John Kezdy, Paul Zamost, and Steve Economou, and new guitarist Robert McNaughton, who had previously been in the bands Pop Media, We're Staying, and along with Zamost, The Indicators, The Lemmings, The Greys, 80 Proof Preacher and People Like Us.
 McNaughton composed music for the film Henry: Portrait of a Serial Killer.
-After releasing a 3 song digital EP in 2009, the band once again called it a day.
-In 2010 Economou began collaborating with Steve Bjorklund and keyboardist LizB in the band High Value Target.
-Zamost continued to play in various bands.
+Since 2010 Economou has also been collaborating with Steve Bjorklund and keyboardist LizB in the band High Value Target.